Welcome to, In his Pocket.

 They arrived at a large circular door with a key hole in the middle.
 Harry handed his key to the Goblin who unlocked the door revealing the piles of gold galleons that were nearly as tall as Harry.

-Thanking the fact that Dudley's clothes were so big it allowed Harry to stuff the pockets full with gold.
+Thanking the fact that Dudley's clothes were so big as it would allow him to stuff the pockets full of gold, Harry began gathering coins to put in the pockets.
 The Goblin snorted at Harry before handing him a bag that was a little larger than Harry's hand.

 "Fill that with as much gold as you want.
 It's enchanted with an expansion charm."